mondeja/project-config/docs/reference/plugins.rst

 includeContent
 ==============

-Check that the files do not include certain content.
+Check that the files include certain contents.

-Accepts an array of strings as the contents to exclude or an array of arrays with the content to exclude and the fixer query as two strings.
+Accepts an array of strings as the contents to include or an array of arrays with the content to include and the fixer query as two strings.

 The specified partial contents can match multiple lines